neos/Neos.NeosIo/Packages/Sites/Neos.NeosIo/README.md

 ### (S)CSS guidelines
 We use Atomic Design for structuring our (S)CSS code base.
-Atomic Design is basically an abstraction layer, we do aim at designing pages but components and a design system, which then will be used to create the pages.
+Atomic Design is basically an abstraction layer, we do not aim at designing pages but components and a design system, which then will be used to create the pages.

 If you aren't familiar with the structure, we recommend you to read [Atomic Web Design by Brad Frost](http://bradfrost.com/blog/post/atomic-web-design/).